andyatkinson/andyatkinson.github.io/pg-puny-powerful.md

 The 5 topic areas were selected for being common, and gradually progressing from more common and with fewer trade-offs, to less common, more challenging to implement, with more significant benefits and trade-offs.

-## Resources for "Migrations On Busy Databases"
+## Resources for Migrations On Busy Databases

 * [PostgreSQL: How to update large tables](https://blog.codacy.com/how-to-update-large-tables-in-postgresql/)